oracle/coherence-operator/docs/user-guide.md

 The Coherence Helm chart must be installed with additional arguments so that you can use the JMX feature in the operator.
 This section covers how to install Coherence in a Kubernetes cluster with JMX enabled.

+You can refer to [Access JMX in the Coherence Cluster Using JConsole and VisualVM](samples/management/jmx#access-jmx-in-the-coherence-cluster-using-jconsole-and-visualvm) in the Samples.

-Note that to fully appreciate this use-case, deploy an application that uses Coherence and creates some caches.
+Note that to fully appreciate this use case, deploy an application that uses Coherence and creates some caches.
 Such an application can be installed using the steps detailed in [Deploy JAR Files](#deploy-jar-files).

 See the [Quick Start](quickstart.md#install-the-operator) guide to install the operator.
 Install Coherence using Helm chart with the following additional argument for JMX `--set store.jmx.enabled=true*`: